-The following AARP principles guide the Association’s efforts to promote and sustain individual and population health and improve the health care system by ensuring access to high-quality, affordable care.
+The following principles guide AARP’s efforts to promote and sustain individual and population health and improve the health care system by ensuring access to high-quality, affordable care.

-Engage Individuals and Communities to Support Healthy Living—healthy living and healthy communities are critical to ensuring our nation’s health and well-being.
-Individuals, government, and the private sector should work together to promote improvements in health, transportation, housing, nutrition, and community design.
+Engage individuals and communities to support healthy living—healthy living and communities are critical to ensuring the health and well-being of Americans.
+Individuals, government, and the private sector should work together to promote improvements in health.
+This should include the many social and economic determinants of health, such as transportation, housing, nutrition, and community design.

-Ensure Adequacy and Affordability—public and private health insurance should offer coverage for adequate benefit packages.
-Costs, such as premiums, deductibles, and other out-of-pockets expenses, should not be burdensome on consumers or limit access to coverage or necessary services.
-Sufficient financial assistance should be available to lower-income consumers to ensure affordability for all.
+Ensure adequacy and affordability—public and private insurance should provide adequate health coverage.
+Costs, such as premiums, deductibles, and other out-of-pocket expenses, should not be burdensome to consumers or limit access to coverage or necessary services.
+Sufficient financial assistance should be available to consumers with low incomes to ensure affordability for all.

-Ensure Access—public and private policies and practices should eliminate disparities and ensure access to health and health care that is supported by a robust, diverse, and qualified workforce.
+Ensure access and equity—public and private policies and practices should eliminate disparities and promote health.
+Access to health and health care supported by a robust, diverse, and qualified workforce must be ensured.